kittyyscout/kittyyscout/README.md

 if u think im kewl feel free to add me on discord! @kittyyscout :3

-# (kin and yume!!!!)

-**dbls dniiii /selective sharing. i get jealous. [ask for kins n yumes or check strwpg/prn.cc)** or dont if i have fictkin or f/o on a pony

 ##### <><><>
 i am free to interact,,, i love it,, plz INT!!!

-*TOUCH DISCOMFORT!!!! if i dont initiate plz dont touch me* unless ur me fren :)

 *if i dont know u dont cover me, though if i know you,,, i dont really want u covering me either but wtvT_T* you can cuddle! just behind me.